The start of the Iraq War 20 years later in photos

 Getty Images

 May 3, 2004: People look at rows of graves at an overflowing cemetery built in a soccer arena, in Fallujah, Iraq.
-An estimated 1,300 Iraqis were killed during the monthlong siege of Fallujah and the death toll continues to rise as residents return home to find more bodies.
+An estimated 1,300 Iraqis had been killed in the monthlong siege of Fallujah, and the death toll continued to rise as residents returned home to find more bodies.

 Ghaith Abdul-Ahad / Getty Images